raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 Each peripheral `per` uses the set of signals `per_sigs(per)`.

-Then, for each group `grp` (ex UART) of peripherals that we must use, we have `per_nb(grp)` peripherals availble for that group and we must pick `chosen_nb(grp)` in that group.
+Then, for each group `grp` (ex UART) of peripherals that we must use, we have `per_nb(grp)` peripherals available for that group and we must pick `chosen_nb(grp)` in that group.

 Each group `grp` has `per_nb(grp) choose chosen_nb(grp)` possible configurations, with `n choose k = n! / (k! * (n - k)!)`.

 Each configuration uses the set of peripherals `cfg_pers(cfg)`.

 The total number of possible combinations to test can be written the following way :

 `N = PROD(grp in grps){ SUM(cfg in cfgs(grp)) { PROD(per in cfg_pers(cfg)) { PROD(per_sigs(per)) {pin_nb(sig)} } } }`